 Dr. C.J.
 Ransom received his Ph.D. in Plasma Physics from The University of Texas at Austin.
 He joined an engineering group at General Dynamics in Fort Worth, Texas and developed electro-optics equipment, infrared (IR) detection devices and simulated infrared (IR) guided missiles using analog and digital methods.
 He also developed non-destructing testing techniques for crack detection in aerospace vehicles.
 This included IR, ultrasonic and magnetic techniques.
 Dr. Ransom later joined Bell Helicopter where he managed a technical computing group.
 He also directed the Department of Defense’s Continuous Acquisition and Life-cycle Support (CALS) program for Textron, the parent company of Bell Helicopter.
 Dr. Ransom taught graduate software testing in the Texas Christian University Computer Science Department.
 He was on the committee that developed a software engineering graduate program at Southern Methodist University.
 After retiring, Dr. Ransom founded Vemasat Research Institute.
 Since its origin in 2004, Vemasat personnel have published a number of papers.
 The work is mainly concerned

-Ev is the author of numerous articles and books arguing the case for recent planetary catastrophes.
+Ev Cochrane is the author of numerous articles and books arguing the case for recent planetary catastrophes.
+He will give two complimentary talks at the conference.
 A graduate of Iowa State University, he earned an M.S. in genetics, 1982.
 Ev is the author of Martian Metamorphoses (1997); The Many Faces of Venus (2001); Starf*cker (2006); and On Fossil Gods and Forgotten Worlds (2010).
 He is currently working on major monographs on astral religion in Ancient Egypt, the Greek myth of Phaethon, and myths of Creation.